 Well, we had 5 days in hand for my Sach Pass trip including one buffer day and we followed the itinerary as mentioned below.

-Day 1: Delhi – Dalhousie – Bairagarh
+Day 1: Delhi to Bairagarh (686 km)

 We started around 3.30 AM from my house, got together by 4.30 AM at Delhi bypass and left from Delhi.
 We had breakfast at Zhilmil, Karnal, with stuffed paranthas and then continued in heavy + light rains to Pathankot.
 There we took the road towards Dalhousie – Chamba and went on to reach Bairagarh at 7.30 PM.
 Half of the group stayed at Mannat homestay, and the other half stayed at hotel Chamunda just near it.
 Delhi to Bairagarh came out to be 686 km with a wrong detour towards Amritsar road for about 12-13 km on one side.

-Day 3: Killar – Udaipur – Sissu – Manali
+Day 3: Killar to Udaipur to Manali (245 km)

 We were able to reach Udaipur by 12.55 PM after crossing Madgran, though it was one of the longest I ever crossed but was doable without much trouble at that time.
-We had our brunch at Udaipur – Bhandari Bhojnalya, which served us amazing vegetarian food.
+We had our brunch at Udaipur at Bhandari Bhojnalya, which served us amazing vegetarian food.
 Then, we went to Trilokinath Ji for darshan and cruised to Tandi – Sissu – Khoksar.
 We reached Rohtang Pass at 7.40 PM and old Manali at 9.20 PM.
 We called off this never-ending day in Old Manali at Dontell Mama Guest House.

-Route of the day was like Killar – Cherry (14 km) – Purthi (28 km) – Tindi (54 km) – Madgran (70 km) – Udaipur (79 km) – Trilokinath (96 km) – Khoksar (175 km) – Rohtang Pass (194 km) – Manali (245 km)
+Route of the day was like Killar – Cherry (14 km) – Purthi (28 km) – Tindi (54 km) – Madgran (70 km) – Udaipur (79 km) – Trilokinath (96 km) – Khoksar (175 km) – Rohtang Pass (194 km) – Manali (245 km).

-Day 4: Manali – Jalori Pass
+Day 4: Manali to Jalori Pass

-We killed half of this day in Manali, and then we realized we have to move to Narkanda via Jalori Pass πŸ˜€ :D… A series of events held us on the road up to 2.00 PM, and we could not make much progress ahead.
+We killed half of this day in Manali, and then we realized we have to move to Narkanda via Jalori Pass 😀 :D… A series of events held us on the road up to 2.00 PM, and we could not make much progress ahead.

 Finally, around 4.30 PM we crossed Aut tunnel and then started the ascend towards Jalori Pass passing through Banjar Valley – Jibhi.
-Spared out 2.30 Hrs at Shringi Vatika as some of us wanted to have chicken made up there as a specialty.
-Hence, we could end our day in dhabha at Jalori Pass at 10.40 PM.
+Spared out 2.30 hours at Shringi Vatika as some of us wanted to have chicken made up there as a specialty.
+Hence, we could end our day in a dhabha at Jalori Pass at 10.40 PM.
 Amit, Anshul, and Nitin went on to sleep in camps at Jalori Pass.

 Started from Jalori Pass at 7.15 AM, passed through Ani – Khanag – Sainj – Kingal – Narkanda – Shimla – Ambala – Delhi.
 We had our brunch at Narkanda at Himalayan Restaurant this time, skipping my favorite Negi Dhabha, which is just the opposite of it.
 On the way home, we had our dinner+lunch at McD, Zirakpur and then drove non-stop to Delhi from there to reach home by 10.00 PM which concluded the trip.